|

 32-on-64-bit binaries.

-If the output contains neither m32-mpers nor no-m32-mpers, then
+If the output contains neither m32-mpers nor no-m32-mpers, it

-decoding of non-native 32-bit binaries is not implemented at all
+means that support for decoding non-native 32-bit binaries is not

-as data-flow across the user/kernel boundary.
-Because user-space
+data-flow across the user/kernel boundary.
+Because user-space and

-and kernel-space are separate and address-protected, it is
+kernel-space are separate and address-protected, it is sometimes

-sometimes possible to make deductive inferences about process
+possible to make deductive inferences about process behavior using

 In some cases, a system call will differ from the documented

 behavior or have a different name.
-For example, the faccessat(2)
+For example, the underlying

-system call does not have flags argument, and the setrlimit(2)
+faccessat(2) system call does not have a flags argument, and the

-idiosyncratic characteristics of the system call interface and
+normal characteristics of the system call interface and are

 Some system calls have different names in different architectures